Constipation After Weight Loss Surgery: Don’t Suffer in Silence

 - Don’t hold it in!
 Something I hear quite frequently from patients is how often they ignore the urge to go when they have to, or worse, fight against it because they are not comfortable using a public or workplace restroom.
 On occasion, this type of behavior may not be detrimental beyond a few hours of discomfort.
 But ignoring urges regularly can lead to chronic, severe constipation coupled with painful gas and bloating.
 In cases where forcing or straining to go becomes the norm, fissures (tears) and hemorrhoids can result.
 So go when you need to go!
 Whatever embarrassment or temporary unpleasantness you might feel is fleeting compared to the potential for bigger and more complex problems.

 - Squat.
 Once you’ve mastered the art of going when nature calls, it might also be beneficial to consider the position of your body.
 Most of us just sit and don’t give it a second thought.
-But you might be surprised to know that historically (and still in many parts of the world) squatting is actually the way to go.
+You might be surprised to know that historically (and still in many parts of the world) squatting is actually the way to go.
 If you have a history of prolonged bowel movements or feelings of inadequate emptying (also called incomplete evacuation), you may benefit from adopting a more squatted position.
-Believe it or not, there are actually stools designed to raise your feet to a higher level than the floor, which may result in shorter bathroom visits and less straining.
+Believe it or not, there are actually stools designed to raise your feet to a higher level than the floor.
+This can result in shorter bathroom visits and less straining.

 There you have it, the dos and don'ts of postoperative constipation.
 I hope this article has armed you with the knowledge and courage to talk with your healthcare team instead of suffering in silence.
 Be well and happy going!